Russia takes centre-stage in Korean diplomacy

 For the Russians – with their good relations with both Koreas – it is a tantalising prospect, especially if they can use the prospect of better economic and political links between themselves and the two Koreas – and between the two Koreas with each other – to distance South Korea from the US, and to draw the two Koreas into closer relations and perhaps in time into full integration with the Eurasian powers (ie. with China and Russia).

-That these ideas hover in the background – at least in the minds of the Russians – was confirmed by Putin during his recent question and answer session at the Valdai conference, where he specifically alluded to the project to build railway and pipeline links to the Koreas, linking them to Russia and ultimately – via the Eurasian powers – to Europe.
+That these ideas hover in the background – at least in the minds of some Russians – was confirmed by Putin during his recent question and answer session at the Valdai conference, where he specifically alluded to the project to build railway and pipeline links to the Koreas, linking them to Russia and ultimately – via the Eurasian powers – to Europe.

 What role can Russia play?
 It can act as an intermediary in this case.
 We proposed a number of joint tripartite projects involving Russia, North Korea and South Korea.
 They include building a railway, pipeline transport and so on.
 We need to work.
 We need to get rid of belligerent rhetoric, to realise the danger associated with this situation, and to move beyond our ambitions.
 It is imperative to stop arguing.
 In fact, it is as simple as that.